 Mindful living is one simple way to improve your life.
 Try to spend a week focused on mindful living and see how your thoughts change.

 Mindfulness involves attending to the present moment.
 Today, take a moment to take a few comfortable deep breaths.
-Observe your breath; its feel, the pattern.
+Observe your breath; it feels, like a pattern.

 Take time to notice the nature around you.

 - An indoor plant counts!